Medical School

 Metacognition is a strategy that can improve your learning in medical school.
 Metacognition means above cognition.
 In other words, metacognition is “learning about your learning”, or “knowing about what you know”, or “thinking about your thinking”.
 For example, a person uses metacognition if they realise that they have more trouble

-How to Make Online Classes Bearable
+How I Make Online Classes Bearable

 Looking at your screen to learn medicine sucks.
 I did not go into medical school to watch lectures at 2x speed.
 You can't learn medicine by watching lectures; you need to see the signs and symptoms with your own eyes and examine your patients.
 If William Osler were still alive,